Python3pkg/Django-Maced/README.md

 Usually I would put "[(handle.id, handle.name) for handle in Handle.objects.all()]" in a function just to make it look nicer.
 Lastly, we will look at model inheritance with maced items.

+## Example 4 (handling models that have inheritance where you will be working from an instance of the base model but don't know if the sub-model will exist or not)

 For this example we will use a model called Subject which is the base model.
 Then we will assume we have several models that inherent from this model, but we will only talk about one in this example; Clergy.
 A clergyman belongs to a church